xtruan/RingsWidget/README.md

 - Green: Active minutes.
 Specify your weekly active minutes goal in your Connect profile.
 Default: 150.
 - Blue: Steps.
 Specify your daily steps goal in your Connect profile.
 Default: 10,000.

 Go for the gold!
-2x goal shows up as a gold ring (customize in settings)!
+2x goal now shows up as an overlaid customizable ring!